Dad Reflects: Should Kids Have Smartphones at the Dinner Table?

-I was recently inspired by a question and a conversation on Reddit.
+I was recently inspired by a conversation I was having.
 The question was basically this: Is it bad parenting to let your kids play with smartphones to occupy them when they are bored and potentially disruptive?
 Specifically they were interested in places like restaurants.
-Apparently they had been hearing criticism about this practice, from grandparents perhaps, and they wanted to know what the world thought.
+Apparently they had been hearing criticism about this practice, from grandparents perhaps, and they wanted to know what other people thought.

 For some reason I have a lot of thoughts about this.
 As I've mentioned before, I am a fan of movies and video games, a big fan, and there are many that I want to share with my kids.
-On the flip side, I also do not own a cellphone, mostly because I just don't want my kids to remember me that way - maybe looking at a phone when they were trying to talk to me.
-It's still kind of uncharted territory, but I think it's damaging to grow up seeing that, and I don't want to be that role model.
+In fact, I wrote an entire article about the movies I want to share with my kids.
+On the flip side, I also do not own a cellphone, mostly because I just don't want my kids to remember me that way - looking at a phone when they were trying to talk to me.
+It's still kind of uncharted territory, but I think it's damaging to grow up seeing that all the time, and I don't want to be that role model.

 “I think you simply have to ask yourself where your intentions and your priorities are coming from when it comes to providing screens in public.”